Upadacitinib

 • Antifungals & antibiotics including ketoconazole, itraconazole, posaconazole or voriconazole, clarithromycin, rifampicin and phenytoin.

-• Some medications may increase your risk of infection including those used to suppress your immune system including phenytoin, azathioprine, ciclosporin and tacrolimus.
+• Some medicines may increase your risk of infection including those used to suppress your immune system including phenytoin, azathioprine, ciclosporin and tacrolimus.

-• Other medications may require additional review and monitoring as they may increase the risk of side effects when taking upadacitinib including: NSAIDs, opioids and corticosteroids.
+• Other medicines may require extra monitoring as they may increase the risk of side effects when taking upadacitinib including: NSAIDs, opioids and corticosteroids.

-This list is not exhaustive.
-You should inform your doctor and pharmacist of all of the medications you are taking or plan to take.
-This includes over the counter or herbal/naturopathic medications to see if these affect upadacitinib.
+This list does not include all the medicines that might interfere with upadacitinib.
+You should tell your doctor and pharmacist all of the medicines you are taking or plan to take.
+This includes over the counter or herbal/naturopathic medicines to see if these affect upadacitinib.

 Use with alcohol